 Chocolate Chia Mousse from Downshiftology

 Snack or dessert, you decide!
 This chocolaty twist on chia pudding is a perfect option when trying to eat low-FODMAP.
 Just grab a spoon and dig in!
+Made with lactose free milk like soy milk and maple syrup it’s naturally sweetened and healthy.

 Salted Margarita Popcorn from Choosing Chia

 Popcorn is on the list for approved low-FODMAP foods, so go ahead with this salty snack.
 Try this delicious variation with a yummy lime twist from Choosing Chia!
+You’ll enjoy this sea salt popcorn recipe for snack bars and movie nights.

 Healthy Baked Egg Cups from The Wooden Skillet